 Please note that we are conducting research on the impact of the GLSS.
 By applying to the programme you will be signing up as a research participant.

 Final decision deadline: 7 May 2023

 Last chance to be a part of the summer school.

 All applicants will receive the outcomes of their applications by this date.

-Accepted applicants will join the OCP team for a week-long programme in Worcester College.
+Accepted applicants will join the OCP team for a week-long programme in the brand new Cheng Yu Tung building of Jesus College.

 What we focus on

 We help participants develop the knowledge and experience to make appropriate judgements that contribute to flourishing and the common good.

 We encourage participants to behave in a truthful and sincere manner, giving others good reason to trust them as leaders.